Umami Pot

 Step 2

-Heat the pot over very low heat for about 10 minutes (for 2 servings).
-When small bubbles appear on the surface of the liquid, remove the kombu.
+Heat the pot over very low heat.
+When small bubbles begin to appear on the surface, remove the kombu.

 anchovy dashi_instruction: simmering method with kombu-3